Russia says warning shots deter UK warship; London denies it

 It was the first time since the Cold War that Moscow acknowledged using live ammunition to deter a NATO warship, reflecting the growing risk of military incidents amid soaring tensions between Russia and the West.

-The Russian Defense Ministry said the Russian warship fired warning shots after the British destroyer HMS Defender had ignored a notice against intrusion and sailed 3 kilometers (1.6 nautical miles) into Russia’s territorial waters.
+The Russian Defense Ministry said a patrol ship fired warning shots after the British destroyer HMS Defender had ignored a notice against intrusion and sailed 3 kilometers (1.6 nautical miles) into Russia’s territorial waters near Sevastopol, the main Russian naval base in Crimea.
 It said a Russian Su-24 bomber also dropped four bombs ahead of the British ship's path to persuade it to change course.
 Minutes later, the British warship left the Russian waters, the ministry said.

-The Defense Ministry said it has summoned the U.K. military attache in Moscow to protest the British destroyer’s maneuver.
+The Defense Ministry said it summoned the U.K. military attache in Moscow to protest the British destroyer’s “dangerous move" as a “crude violation” of international maritime law.
+It urged British authorities to investigate its crew's actions to “prevent such incidents in the future.”

 Britain’s Ministry of Defense denied the Defender had been fired on or was in Russian waters.